dbane744/rougelike/README.md

 Attack enemies by 'moving' onto their tile.

+Identify an entity by left clicking on their tile with the mouse.

 I : Inventory

 G : Pickup item on the same tile as player.